Rainbow-Dreamer/image_to_midi/README.md

 # image_to_midi
  This is a python package that turns any images into MIDI files that views the same as them.

  This package firstly convert the image to ASCII characters by pixels in terms of gray scale, and then convert each pixel of the image to a note with a MIDI channel (0 - 15) based on the color depth of the pixel, which is the places of the converted ASCII character of that pixel at the ASCII character set defined by the user.
-The deeper the color depth of a pixel is, the larger the MIDI channel number of the note it corresponds to is.
-For example, the pixel with the lightest color of the image will map to MIDI channel 0, while the deepest color will map to MIDI channel 15.
+By default, the ASCII character set is sorted from highest to lowest density, in this standard, the deeper the color depth of a pixel is, the smaller the MIDI channel number of the note it corresponds to is.
+For example, the pixel with the lightest color of the image will map to MIDI channel 15, while the deepest color will map to MIDI channel 0.

  The default ASCII character set is
  ```